 - Plastic-Free Shopping: 3 Easy Tips for Waste Reduction

 This article was translated and adapted from German into English.
-You can view the original here: Vorräte richtig lagern und die optimale Kühlschrank-Temperatur einstellen.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Vorräte richtig lagern und die optimale Kühlschrank-Temperatur einstellen.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?